Mastercard/bundle-client-reference-app/README.md

 ## Overview <a name="overview"></a>

 This Reference application is a guide for using Bundle Profile APIs for Consumer Product Enrollment.
-Please see here for more details on the API:[Mastercard Developers.](https://developer.mastercard.com/documentation/bundle-enablement)
+Please visit Mastercard Developer website for more details about the API :[Mastercard Developers.](https://developer.mastercard.com/documentation/bundle-enablement)

 ### Compatibility <a name="compatibility"></a>
 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or later